pratyushmohanty/datasciencecourseracleaningdata/CodeBook.md

 Finally, export the data to a txt file at ./results/tidy_dataset_step5.txt

-**NOTE** - There is a command to clean up all objects.
+**NOTE** - There is a command to clean up all objects at the end.
 This is commented out, but can be used post execution.